wmyers/wmyers.github.io/_posts/technical/2015-10-06-Deploying-a-Node-Express-app-on-Azure.md

 **Connecting to Azure**

-This article explains how to gets started, install the Azure CLI, login to your subscription and Azure Active Directory:
+This article explains how to gets started, install the Azure CLI, and login to your subscription and Azure Active Directory.

 https://azure.microsoft.com/en-gb/documentation/articles/xplat-cli-connect/